NicoElbers/easy_threadpool/README.md

 ## MSRV

 This crate currently works with rust version 1.72.0 or later.
 But this is in no way guaranteed as development continues.

-NOTE: I think this changed in 0.3.0, will confirm sometime soon

 ## Similar libraries